google/styleguide/README.rst

 Changes
 -------

-The modifications in this fork are minor fixes and cosmetic changes:
+The modifications in this fork are minor fixes and cosmetic changes, such as:

-* more default extensions
 * python 3 compatibility
+* more default file extensions
 * customizable file extensions with the --extensions argument
 * continuous integration on travis
 * support for recursive file discovery via the --recursive argument